industrial-edge/anomaly-detection-getting-started/docs/Installation.md

 <p align="center"><kbd><img src="graphics/14AnomalyView.PNG" /></kbd></p>

 - Every time the calculated deviation exceeds the threshold an anomaly is indicated
-- Tge main contributors for a specific anomaly can be indicated by clicking on the anomaly marker (red marked)
+- The main contributors for a specific anomaly can be indicated by clicking on the anomaly marker (red marked)